• Skip to primary navigation

 1. Cook potatoes as directed above, continue prepping salad while potatoes cook.

-2. In a large bowl, place your garlic and 1 tsp kosher salt.
+2. In a large bowl, place your garlic and 1 teaspoon kosher salt.
 Using a mortar, smash the garlic until it turns into a paste.

 3. Prep your parsley by removing leaves from stems, gather and begin to chop.
 Once chopped place into a bowl with cold water.
 Remove clean parsley with a strainer, squeeze to remove any water.